dgdecorso/m431_ap24a_website-game/decide.md

 ## Decison Matrix

-Before we agreed on making a Tic-tac-toe game, we both wanted to do a Rock Paper Scissors game.
-In the end, we decided again, because we thought Rock Paper Scissors would be too easy, and we wanted to set us a challenge.
-We both wanted our first project to be a slight challenge and not too easy.
-With the help of some research on how easy each project would be and our skills, we changed it.
+Before we started making the game, we both had to decide on what game engine were going to use.
+We agreed on GODOT because Leon already has a little bit Experience on it.
+We didnt have any problems deciding what Engine we use to program the website, because we only know VS studio Code.

 <br>